 It takes about 25 minutes to do the DNA extraction.
 It takes another 35 minutes to diagnose TB.
 It takes an additional one hour for testing for rifampicin resistance.[efn_note]“Cheaper, indigenous TB test enters final validation phase”, The Hindu, July 01,2017,

-The Genexpert machine and the TrueNat machine are designed to be sued in different circumstances.
-The TrueNat machine is more of a point of care machine, which is not fully automated and which is designed for situations where there may not be electricity and where the need is for one test to be done at a time.
+The Genexpert machine and the TrueNat machine are designed to be used in different circumstances.
+The TrueNat machine is more of a point of care machine, which is not fully automated.
+It is designed for situations where there may not be electricity and where the need is for one test to be done at a time.

 “the TrueNat MTB test not only has good sensitivity and specificity for the diagnosis of TB but also fits the requirements of the resource limited settings.
 Large studies are required to obtain better estimates of the TrueNat MTB performance.”

-The test is now entering the final leg of performance validation and operational feasibility testing by the Indian Council of Medical Research (ICMR).
-ICMR plans to take the test to Public Health Centres which currently use smear samples to test for TB.
+The test then entered the final leg of performance validation and operational feasibility testing by the Indian Council of Medical Research (ICMR).
+ICMR planned to take the test to Public Health Centres which currently use smear samples to test for TB.

 “Besides validating the performance, the focus is on operational feasibility in field settings.
 We want to see if the machine performs to our satisfaction in hot and humid conditions and whether the machine can work even in the absence of power, and lab technicians with minimum training can operate the machine” Dr. N.S.Gomathi Chennai National Institute for Research in Tuberculosis (NIRT)